m1nhengChen/SOPI/README.md

 }
 ```
 **(PS: The CPU-Net file contains some early immature ideas, it does not have much value for reference)**
-## License

-This project is released under the [License Name].
-For more details, see the `LICENSE` file.

 ## Acknowledgements

 Special thanks to individuals or organizations who provided assistance, inspiration, or support.